mharrod/certusTAP/docs/framework/workflows/assurance.md

 #### 4) Policy Compliance Verification

-> *Confirm you are meeting your organizational standards*
+> *Confirm you are meeting your organizational standards.*

 ??? info "Click to view"
     ```mermaid